-Where possible, the school will ensure that all pupils have had at least one experience of a workplace by the age of 16, and one further such experience by the age of 18.
+The school will ensure that all pupils have had at least one experience of a workplace by the age of 16, and one further such experience by the age of 18.

 16-19 study programmes will require high-quality and meaningful work experience.
 A flexible approach will be adopted for younger pupils, including the following: